 If you are looking to be more proactive, and save money on Pick-Up Orders, then we can help.

 With a branded app, you can own your customer's data so you can reach out to them for marketing, or to just respond to them, in case a chargeback does happen so you can quickly remedy the situation, then you may be interested in getting a branded app built for your restaurant.

 With a Branded App, you can save from paying hefty fees to companies that offer chargeback protection.

-By owning your own branded app, with your logo, with your colors, (unique branding experience), you are builidng a personal relationship with your customers and remaining pro-active, and as a result, helping to reduce or eliminate chargebacks.
+By owning your own branded app, with your logo, with your colors, (unique branding experience), you are building a personal relationship with your customers and remaining proactive, and as a result, helping to reduce or eliminate chargebacks.

 If you would like to learn more about the Branded App, please schedule a meeting by clicking here: